 Oberlin enrolls a diverse class with a wide variety of interests, and you are welcome to submit supplemental materials to highlight a special accomplishment or talent.
-Supplemental materials are not required for the admissions process, but they will be reviewed within the context of your application by our admissions staff.
-Additionally, music supplements will be reviewed by Oberlin Conservatory of Music faculty to help identify which opportunities in the College’s very active musical community might be a good fit for you.
+Supplemental materials are not required as part of the admissions process.
+All materials will be reviewed within the context of your application by Oberlin admissions staff.
+Music supplements will also be reviewed by Oberlin Conservatory of Music faculty to help identify which opportunities in the College’s very active musical community might be a good fit for you.

 While supplemental materials may highlight any talent, we most commonly see submissions in the following categories: